 Each of these small retailers has a different speciality, be it digital cameras, phones, laptops, memory, or any conceivable component you can think of.
 You can buy complete systems down to individual resistors and integrated circuits.
 The diversity is staggering but if you’re looking for something unusual be prepared for a long hunt.

 When purchasing anything from places like this be sure to haggle and have someone with you who can tell the genuine artefact from fakes which are everywhere.
 For individual components, this can be particularly difficult so it’s best to test things out in the shop before parting with any money.

 Some of the merchants can be a bit pushy but are generally helpful and go out of their way to help you find what you want.
 If they don’t have the exact item you want they will likely know someone else who does.
 If you’re willing to buy something without an invoice they’ll often give you a considerable discount.

 The most famous and original electronics market can be found in the SEG building (赛格广场) on the corner of Huaqiang Bei and Shennan.
 It has seven floors of small stalls selling electronics items; the first two are wholesale components and the rest is dedicated to consumer goods.

-I feel a bit sorry for the people who work long hours in here day-in day-out since the space is so cramped and there are no windows.
+I feel a bit sorry for the people who work long hours here day in and day out since the space is so cramped and there are no windows.
 Only in China could you find anything like this on a similar scale and even if you’re not actively looking for anything in particular it’s a fascinating place to window-shop.

-Outside the metro station you will also notice groups of middle-aged women squawking “fa piao” (发票) at everyone who walks by.
-What they’re selling is fake invoices which unscrupulous business-men use to claim false expense at work, something I wrote about before – illegal but clearly thriving.
+Outside the metro station, you will also notice groups of middle-aged women squawking “fa piao” (发票) at everyone who walks by.
+What they’re selling are fake invoices which unscrupulous business-men use to claim false expenses at work, something I wrote about before – illegal but clearly thriving.